corda/corda-docs-portal/content/en/platform/corda/4.9/community/app-upgrade-notes.md

 * The outer class of the state class, if the state is an inner class of a contract.
 This is a common design pattern.
 * Annotated with `@BelongsToContract` which specifies the contract class explicitly.

-Learn more by reading [Contract/State Agreement](api-contract-constraints.md).
+Learn more by reading [Contract/State Agreement](api-contract-constraints.html#contractstate-agreement).
 If an app targets Corda 3 or lower (i.e. does not specify a target version), states that point to contracts outside their package will trigger a log warning but validation will proceed.

 ### Step 9.
 Learn about signature constraints and JAR signing

-[Signature Constraints](api-contract-constraints.md#signature-constraints) are a new data model feature introduced in Corda 4.
+[Signature Constraints](api-contract-constraints.html#signature-constraints) are a new data model feature introduced in Corda 4.
 They make it much easier to deploy application upgrades smoothly and in a decentralised manner.
 Signature constraints are the new default mode for CorDapps, and the act of upgrading your app to use the version 4 Gradle plugins will result in your app being automatically signed, and new states automatically using new signature constraints selected automatically based on these signing keys.

 You can read more about signature constraints and what they do in [API: Contract Constraints](api-contract-constraints.md).
 The `TransactionBuilder` class will automatically use them if your application JAR is signed. **We recommend all JARs are signed**.
 To learn how to sign your JAR files, read
-[Signing the CorDapp JAR](cordapp-build-systems.md).
+[Signing the CorDapp](cordapp-build-systems.html#sign-the-cordapp).
 In dev mode, all JARs are signed by developer certificates.
 If a JAR that was signed with developer certificates is deployed to a production node, the node will refuse to start.
 Therefore to deploy apps built for Corda 4 to production you will need to generate signing keys and integrate them with the build process.